ciulian/cv_reader/README.md

-# cv_reader
-Simple rest api that parses cv/resume information
+# Simple Python Flask application that presents your CV data

-# Prerequisites:
+## Prerequisites:
 Any environment with flask installed (anaconda)

-# Creating the environment/Running the app:
+## Creating the environment/Running the app:

 1)Open anaconda prompt